Corionis/ELS/artifacts/complete/README.txt

-# ELS Complete READ ME
+# ELS : Entertainment Library Synchronizer

 This directory contains an example set of JSON files that describe the entertainment libraries on the media server system and it's